panzerdp/voca/README.md

 Contribution is always welcome.
 You can do this by:

-* Create a pull request with bug fixes or new features.
-Include the unit tests (of course library should pass them) and keep the coverage report at 100%
+* Create a pull request containing bug fixes or new features.
+Include unit tests (of course library should pass them) and keep the coverage report at 100%
 * [Create an issue](https://github.com/panzerdp/voca/issues) with a bug report or improvement idea
 * Suggest better documentation